 Vegan mug brownie with strawberries are the perfect sweet treat!
 These easy vegan microwave brownies are super fudgy and rich but simple to make and only have a few ingredients!

 You are going to love the chocolate and strawberry combination!
 These gluten free mug brownies can be made in the microwave or the oven depending on how much time you have!

 Why you will love these individual brownies

 - An individual brownie is the perfect dessert or afternoon snack!
 These fudgy, rich brownies are a great snack or dessert and you get the entire brownie to yourself!
 No need to strategize who gets the end piece or the center, everyone can have their own individual brownie!

 - With only a few ingredients, these gluten free mug brownies are dairy free, grain free, vegan, and don’t require any special equipment to make!
 Perfect for anytime!

-- Make these single serve gluten free vegan brownies extra special, by serving them with a spoonful of walnut cashew coconut butter or chocolate peanut butter on top!
+- Make these single serve gluten free vegan brownies extra special, by serving them with a spoonful of walnut cashew coconut butter or peanut butter on top!

 - Water + ground flax – This replaces the eggs in traditional brownie recipes.